CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-10.md

     ![](../media/image-69.png)

-   >**Note**: So far, we’ve tested image content for singular isolated images.
+   >**Note**: So far, we’ve tested image content for singular, isolated images.
 However, if we have a bulk dataset of image content, we could test the bulk dataset at once and receive metrics based on the model’s performance.

-#### Self harmed content
+#### Self-harmed content

 We should also anticipate customers potentially posting harmful image content.
 To ensure that we account for such a scenario, let’s test the detection of harmful image content.